SliceCast/Game-Guardian-Il2cpp-Script-/README.md

 •Copy the 8Byte hex value (or more, meaning copy another 8byte which adds up to 16bytes)

-Note: copying more bytes means that if the script searches your values and find like 50, 100+ searches, your game may modif the wrong values and crash.
-So we need to add more bytes and more unt we get 1 or 2 searches.
+Note: copying more bytes means that if the script searches your values and find like 50, 100+ searches, your game may modify the wrong values and crash.
+So we need to add more bytes and more until we get 1 or 2 searches.

 Example: